parimalp/compute_acceleration_using_Vitis/README.md

-# Lab Name: Vitis Introduction: Acceleration Workflow
+# Tutorial Name: Vitis Introduction: Acceleration Workflow

 ## Introduction

-In this lab, you'll get your hands on Vitis to experience its hardware acceleration features.
+In this tutorial, you'll get your hands on Vitis tools to experience its hardware acceleration features.

 Taking advantage of unification of SDSoC and SDAccel, Vitis hardware acceleration can work for both edge and cloud applications, targeting ZCU102, ZCU104, or Alveo U200, U250, U280 boards.
-This lab will take U250 as an example.
-An edge application based lab is available in "Whole Application Acceleration Lab".

-We expect the attendees of this lab have listened to the Vitis Introduction presentations, know some hardware acceleration backgrounds.
-Don't worry if you haven't.
-There will be Lab Assistance engineers nearby.
-Feel free to ask them questions.
-If in contrast, you have known much more than these basics, you're welcome to join the Vitis Acceleration Advanced Lab.
+This Tutorial will use Alveo U200/U250 as a target platform.

-This introduction lab will break into several sections.
-After getting familiar with lab environment in section 1, we'll try an "Hello World" application using Vitis in section 2.
+This tutorial has several sections.
+After getting familiar with tutorial environment in section 1, we'll try an "Hello World" application using Vitis in section 2.
 Section 3 is an extension of section 2, which would use several common optimization methods to improve the kernel's bandwidth.

 The algorithm in section 2 and 3 for demonstration is simply vector addition.
 Section 4 gives an example of accelerating OpenCV functions, which sounds more complex, but it's still easy to use and understand.

-Due to the lab time limitation, we'll work on software emulation only.
+Due to the tutorial time limitation, we'll work on software emulation only.
 Software emulation is more for function validation rather than performance evaluation.
 The real performance needs to get from hardware running.
 If you're interested in how to deploy the developed application to hardware, please read the last chapter [Next Steps](#next-steps) for more info.

-### Lab Objects
+### Tutorial Objectives

-After completing this lab, you will learn:
+After completing this tutorial, you will learn:

 - The basic Vitis workflow
 - The basic Kernel optimization options